 - Infatuation addiction – they like the “tingly feeling”

 - Fear of intimacy – they don’t want to be vulnerable with their partner

 - Attraction to power and exhilaration

 - Emotional fixation at a teenage level (emotional immaturity)

-For more reasons behind infidelity, read Why Men Cheat on Women.
+For more reasons behind infidelity, read Why People Cheat in Relationships.